Louisville, Kentucky Estate Planning Attorneys in Jefferson County

 Contact Stange Law Firm in Louisville, Kentucky Today to Schedule an Initial Consultation in Jefferson County

-Creating a thorough estate plan is a crucial step in protecting your family and assets, yet it is often overlooked.
+Creating a thorough estate plan is a crucial step in protecting your loved ones and assets, yet it is often overlooked.
 If you have questions about estate planning or need assistance in drafting a plan in Louisville, Kentucky, or the surrounding areas, contact Stange Law Firm today.
 We are here to help.

 Jefferson County (Louisville), Kentucky Office (502-516-7375) | 9850 Von Allmen Ct., Suite 235, Louisville, Kentucky 40241